-- Taking finals at the end of Year 4 - There are around 300 students - Have different learning needs and experience some students will be returning from intercalation and not have had any clinical experience for over a year, others will be working as HCA or already be healthcare professionals taking medicine as a second degree.
-Please be aware that students during the first half of the year will not yet have done Obs and Gynae, Paediatrics, sexual health or psychiatry.
+- Taking finals at the end of Year 4 - There are over 300 students this year - Have different learning needs and experience some students will be returning from intercalation and not had any clinical experience for over a year, others will be working as HCA or already be healthcare professionals taking medicine as a second degree.
+Please be aware that students during the first half of the year, will not yet have done Obs and Gynae, Paediatrics, sexual health or psychiatry.